apurvaalekar/Copart/readMe.md

 		1.	javac NearestCopartLocation.java
 		2.	javac ZipCodeApi.java
 		3. java NearestCopartLocation
 Problem : The CSV(CopartLocation File) file we are giving as input consists of <City,State> format.
 The API we are using to get zip code given city and state are giving null for some states.
-So the program is not moving forward.
+So the program is not moving forward. , rest all logic is complete.